Arts · 艺术 yìshù

 Aesthetic 美学 měixué

 qì (vital energy) + 韵 yùn (resonance; rhythm; rhyme) + 生动 shēngdòng (vivid; lively).
 First of Xie He's 六法 (Six Laws, ~5th c.
-CE): a painting must have animated spirit — it must feel alive. 气韵 cannot be achieved by technical skill alone; it requires that the painter have cultivated their own 气 through moral self-cultivation, study, and experience.
+CE): a painting must feel alive with animated spirit. 气韵 cannot be achieved by technical skill alone; it requires that the painter have cultivated their own 气 through moral self-cultivation, study, and experience.
 A technically perfect but spiritually empty painting fails by this criterion.
-This is why the literati argued that amateur scholars made better painters than professional craftsmen — the scholar's broader cultivation produces 气韵 that technical training alone cannot.
+This is why the literati argued that amateur scholars made better painters than professional craftsmen: the scholar's broader cultivation produces 气韵 that technical training alone cannot.

 评论家认为,这幅画气韵生动,笔墨精到,是难得的佳作。